sumanthgunda/Movie-App/README.md

 Movie App
 Created using flutter
-with scrollable movie list,delete and add features
+with scrollable movie list, delete and add features.